Multiple Point Simulation#

 Here’s the,

-training image (TI) - once again, extracted from the same larger model as the truth model, it has consistent patterns with the simulation (from truth model) and the data (also from the truth model).
+training image (TI) - once again, extracted from the same larger model, it has consistent patterns with the simulation (from truth model) and the data (also from the truth model).
 Remember the training image has no data conditioning nor local information, i.e., it is an exhaustive model with the correct spatial correlation structures.

 data set (df) - extracted from the truth model, and below it is initialized to the simulation model (as is the first step with geostatistical sequential simulation).